What is LDL?

 To understand more precisely what LDL is, we need to take a step back and look at what cholesterol is and the differences between good and bad cholesterol.
 We need to look at total cholesterol.

-Total cholesterol is the sum of your blood’s cholesterol content.
+Total cholesterol is the sum of your blood’s different types of cholesterol.

 At LifeStyle Medical Centers, you get the support, motivation, and accountability needed to set health goals and reach them.